Essays on the Modern Japanese Church

 Translated by Graham Squires, with Introductory Essays by Graham Squires and A. Hamish Ion

-Essays on the Modern Japanese Church (Gendai Nihon kyokai shiron) , by Yamaji Aizan, published in 1906, was the first Japanese-language history of Christianity in the Meiji period.
-A firsthand account of the role Christianity played in the social, political, and intellectual life of Meiji Japan, Essays describes the reintroduction of Christianity to Japan--its development, rapid expansion, and decline.
-Yamaji's overall argument is that Christianity played a crucial role in shaping the growth of modern Japan.
+Essays on the Modern Japanese Church (Gendai Nihon kyokai shiron), published in 1906, was the first Japanese-language history of Christianity in Meiji Japan.
+Yamaji Aizan’s firsthand account describes the reintroduction of Christianity to Japan—its development, rapid expansion, and decline—and its place in the social, political, and intellectual life of the Meiji period.
+Yamaji’s overall argument is that Christianity played a crucial role in shaping the growth and development of modern Japan.

 Yamaji was a strong opponent of the government-sponsored “emperor-system ideology,” and through his historical writing he tried to show how Japan had a tradition of tolerance and openness at a time when government-sponsored intellectuals were arguing for greater conformity and submissiveness to the state on the basis of Japanese “national character.”